aredn/documentation/arednGettingStarted/advanced_config.rst

    .. attention:: The auto-distance setting does **not** work well when nodes are in close proximity, when link quality is marginal, or when there are many nodes sharing the channel.
 In these cases the round-trip packet timing has a very wide range of values, so the timeout value becomes inflated and inconsistent.
 Static settings should be used in these situations.

+   A basic rule of thumb is when nodes are within five kilometers of each other you should test several *static* distance settings to see which one works best.
+The best way to test each distance setting is to use the **iperf3** package between RF endpoint nodes to measure the throughput of the RF channel under different distance settings.
+See *Test Network Links with iperf3* in the **How-To Section** for additional information.

 Enable/Disable Mesh Radio
   You can disable your node's radio interface by deselecting the *Enable* checkbox, saving your changes, and rebooting the node.
 With the Mesh RF interface disabled the *Active Settings* no longer apply and will disappear.
 Since your node now has an unused RF interface, you will notice that a new section appears which allows you to use the node's radio as an FCC Part 15 *LAN Access Point*.
 You can enable or disable the LAN AP using the *Enable* checkbox.
 See the details below for configuring the LAN Access Point.